 If voting rights are not approved at the meeting or if the acquiring person does not deliver an acquiring person statement as required by the statute, then the corporation may be able to redeem any or all of the control shares for fair value, except for control shares for which voting rights previously have been approved.
 The right of the corporation to redeem control shares is subject to certain conditions and limitations.
 Fair value is determined without regard to the absence of voting rights for control shares, as of the date of the last control share acquisition by the acquirer or of any meeting of stockholders at which the voting rights of control shares are considered and not approved.
-If voting rights for control shares are approved at a stockholders meeting and the acquirer becomes entitled to vote a majority of the shares as determined for purposes of these appraisal rights may not be less than the highest price per share paid by the acquirer in the control share acquisition.
+If voting rights for control shares are approved at a stockholders meeting and the acquirer becomes entitled to vote a majority of the shares and to vote, all other stockholders may exercise appraisal rights.
+The fair value of the shares as determined for purposes of these appraisal rights may not be less than the highest price per share paid by the acquirer in the control share acquisition.
 Some of the limitations and restrictions otherwise applicable to the exercise of appraisal rights do not apply in the context of a control share acquisition.